Lefihm/Ocean/Docs/CONVENTIONS.md

 ### Classes, Structs, and Enums

 Classes, structs, and enums should have no prefix, and should be Pascal case.
-Names in pascal case start with a capital letter.
-In case of the names with multiple words, all words will start with capital letters.
+Names in pascal case start with a capital letter, and in names with multiple words, all words will start with a capital letter.

-For example:
+**For example:**

 ```cpp
 enum Foo { ... };